-NTF is the standard transfer format for most of Ordnance Survey's digital map data products.
-Code-Point is supplied in NTF v2.0 Level 2, which has been formally recognised as a British Standard - BS 7567.
+Code-Point is supplied in NTF v2.0 level 2, which has been formally recognised as a British Standard - BS 7567.

-For convenience, BS 7567 (NTF v2.0) Level 2 is referred to as NTF throughout.
 The structure of Code-Point supplied in NTF is described in chapter 2 and chapter 3 of the technical specification.